 Choose foods in glass jars with as few additives as possible.
 Avoid preservatives or ingredients like added sugar or vinegar, which can interfere with the fermentation process if present in large amounts.

+- Stir in 1 tablespoon of starter culture to a small jar of food (2 to 4 tablespoons for larger jars).
 NOTE: Freeze-dried vegetable starter cultures are not appropriate for culturing tomato-based foods or fruits.
 Use whey, water kefir, or kombucha as starter culture instead.

 Add 2 tablespoons starter culture to a pint of prepared hummus.
 Cover and ferment at room temperature for 2 days before refrigerating.
+When you have more time, you can also try making Lacto-fermented Hummus from scratch!

 Look for an organic brand without high fructose corn syrup.
 Pour out enough ketchup to make room for stirring in 2 tablespoons of starter culture.
 Cover and ferment at room temperature for 2 days before refrigerating.
+Try our Easy Lacto-fermented Ketchup recipe when you have time to spare.

 Look for an organic mustard that has no sugar added.
 Sugar may cause over-fermentation and an undesirable result.
 Add 1 tablespoon of starter to an 8-ounce jar.
 Cover and ferment at room temperature for 2 days before refrigerating.